Comprehensive Heart Checkup - ECG, TMT & 2D Echo Test - Cardiac Evaluation

 -

-Stress test (TMT): This test involves walking or running on a treadmill while being monitored by a healthcare provider.
+Stress test (TMT): Tmt test involves walking or running on a treadmill while being monitored by a healthcare provider.
 It is used to assess how well the heart and blood vessels are functioning during physical activity.

 -